What Color Does Pink and Green Make?

 How to Mix Pink and Green to Make Other Colors

-And, as noted above, pink and green are complementary, so if you place them next to each other - such as in a flower arrangement for Mother's Day or food basket as a gift - you will see that striking contrast right away.
-Depending on the specific shades of green and pink, this can make your gift stand out.
+And, as noted above, pink and green are complementary, so if you place them next to each other - such as in a flower arrangement for Mother's Day or a food basket as a gift - you will see that striking contrast right away.
+Depending on the specific shades of green and pink, this can really make your gift stand out.
 Test out different pinks and greens next to each other and see how they catch your eye.

 What Two Colors Make Green?